 Don’t miss the chance to venture out on a walk or two!
 If you feel like stretching your legs, there are several footpaths right from the campsite and some beautiful nearby spots.

-• Ebbor Gorge: A magical, mini alternative to Cheddar
+• Ebbor Gorge: A magical, mini alternative to Cheddar, about 30 minutes’ drive from Basecamp

-• Cheddar Reservoir: Peaceful, scenic, and great for picnics
+• Cheddar Reservoir: Peaceful, scenic, and great for picnics, a 15-20 minute drive from Basecamp

-• King’s Wood: A lovely woodland with natural play spaces ready to explore
+• King’s Wood: A lovely woodland with natural play spaces ready to explore, 15 minutes’ drive from Basecamp.

-• On-site trails: 250 acres of Mendip countryside to roam, no car needed
+• On-site trails: Acres of Mendip countryside to roam, no car needed!

 You can also have a look at the Mendip Hills National Landscape website for some more walking inspiration!